La Loche, Sask., shooting victim calls for gunman to be sentenced as adult

 Longobardi said she feels guilt, and wonders what she could have done differently that fateful day.

 “Many times I’ve wanted to give up because that would be much easier.
 But ... you didn’t kill me on Jan.
-22, and I’m damn sure not giving you the upper hand this time.”
+22, and I’m damn sure not giving you the upper hand this time,” Longobardi said as she stared right at the teen in court.

+Court has heard Dayne was shot 11 times despite pleading with the shooter, saying “I don’t want to die.”

 Teacher Peter Bradley was Wood’s housemate and taught Drayden Fontaine.

-“I was often overwhelmed with grief, guilt, knowing he would not be in our class again,” Bradley told the hearing.
+Bradley said he was often overwhelmed with grief and guilt.

 The students chose to keep Drayden’s desk in the classroom.